 Guide to Employee Stipends

 Are you looking to boost your employees’ total compensation with fringe benefits?
 Or, are you looking to replace in-office perks for a virtual team?
-Employee stipends might be right for your organization.
+Employee stipends could be an option for your organization.
 Get everything you need to know about employee stipends in our complete guide below.

 PeopleKeep-Humans-2023-2